With no Lawrence, No. 1 Clemson rallies to beat BC 34-28

 DALLAS (AP) — Shane Buechele threw three touchdown passes, Ulysses Bentley IV conducted for two scores and MU rebounded from the first reduction to overcome Navy.

-Following the very first of Buechele’s two scoring tosses to Rashee Rice, Nelson Smith fumbled and SMU’s Gary Wiley won the battle for the loose ball in the Navy 18 using another remaining.
+Following the initial of Buechele’s two scoring tosses to Rashee Rice, Nelson Smith fumbled and SMU’s Gary Wiley won the scramble for the loose ball in the Navy 18 using another remaining.
 Chris Naggar’s 34-yard field goal made it 31-17.

 per week after completing a passer efficiency score under 100 for first time in 2 seasons at SMU, Buechele had been 207.5 after finishing 23 of 28 moves for 300 meters with no interceptions.